CRCODE22/Atlantean-Crystal-FSK-Encoder-Decoder/README.md

 Decode the recorded audio to retrieve:
 I am a smokey quartz crystal!
 If you used the text from the example text above ^

+## Contributing
+See CONTRIBUTING.md for guidelines.
+We welcome pull requests and issues!

+## License
+This project is licensed under the GNU General Public License v3.0 (see LICENSE).

+## Credits
+CRCODE22: Original author and maintainer.
+Grok (xAI): Code improvements and project guidance.

+## Contact
+For commercial use or questions, contact the maintainers via GitHub issues.